Absurd (band): 1993: Murder of Sandro Beyer

-Hendrik Möbus
+1993–1998: Imprisonment

 In prison, Möbus (born 20 January 1976) was able to carry on with the band under the temporary name "In Ketten" (German for "In Chains").
-After the murder in Sondershausen, Absurd became a cult band within Neo-Nazi groups.
 A live album was recorded in prison and had since been released on vinyl.
 The tape Thuringian Pagan Madness shows on its cover the grave of the murdered Sandro Beyer, and inside says: "The cover shows the grave of Sandro B. murdered by horde ABSURD on 29.04.93 AB".

 The band members were released on parole in 1998, because they had been under eighteen when they had committed their crime.
 Shortly after release, Möbus violated the terms of his parole when at a concert he performed the Hitler salute, which is illegal in Germany.
 Hendrik and his brother Ronald "Wolf" Möbus also posed together in a series of photographs at Auschwitz death camp, holding up Nazi banners inside a gas chamber and outside barracks.
 His parole was consequently revoked.
 He managed to flee to the United States, where he met William Luther Pierce, but was captured there.
-During his stay in America he also got in a conflict about money with some of his contacts who he stayed with for some time, one of them being the then neo-Nazi pagan occultist Nathan Pett, who later left the far right scene, and was apparently beaten with a hammer and threatened with a pistol by two persons.
+During his stay in America he also got in a conflict about money with some of his contacts who he stayed with for some time, one of them being the then neo-Nazi pagan occultist Nathan Pett, who later left the far-right scene, and was apparently beaten with a hammer and threatened with a pistol by two persons.
 At first this was just a rumour, but Möbus later admitted in an interview for a neo-Nazi site that the incident had taken place.
 He was arrested by U.S. marshals.
 In 2001, after his request for asylum was denied, he was sent back to prison for the remaining three years for murder.
 For mocking his victim and for the Hitler salute, he was sentenced to a further twenty-six months.
 On 15 May 2003, he was again sentenced to four years in prison.
 Möbus has since been freed and runs his own music label, called Darker Than Black Records (founded in 1994), which distributes NSBM albums and merchandise on an organized scale since 2007.
-Antifascist Action in Germany has organized at least one demonstration in late 2014 to protest against the racist music shop Möbus owns together with one other person.
 Two cars belonging to Möbus were damaged in an arson which the Antifascist Action Germany claimed responsibility for, during a campaign in Berlin where there were also posters with Möbus' face and personal information put up, and graffiti with messages against him and the label.
 When released from the last prison sentence, Möbus appeared on stage during a neo-Nazi event, although did not play anything.